willbir/proq-creoq/README.md

 PROQ and CREOQ are measures of relating and interrelating developed by Dr John Birtchnell.

-To use the software first download it as a Zip file, extract the files and then open index.html in any modern web browser.
+To use the software first download it as a Zip file, extract the contents and then open index.html in any modern web browser.

 ### About the measures